er1c84/cat-cafe-api/README.md

 - `reservations`: user booking records.
 - `visits`: assignments between reservations and cats.

-## ER Diagram Notes

-The API uses these relationships with cardinality on both sides:

-- `User` 1 to 0..many `Reservation`: one user can have many reservations; each reservation belongs to exactly one user.
-- `Reservation` 1 to 0..many `Visit`: one reservation can include many cat visit assignments; each visit belongs to exactly one reservation.
-- `Cat` 1 to 0..many `Visit`: one cat can appear in many visit records over time; each visit references exactly one cat.

 Essential fields:

 - `users`: `id` primary key, `email` unique, `password`, `role`.